pintoter/go-pool/README.md

 2) If the sum is larger that the amount of money provided, the server responds with **HTTP 402** and an error message in JSON saying:
 `"You need {amount} more money!"`, where `{amount}` is the difference between the provided and expected.
-4) If the client provided a negative candyCount or wrong candyType (all five candy types are encoded by two letters, so it's one of "CE", "AA", "NT", "DE" or "YR", all other cases are considered non-valid) then the server should respond with **HTTP 400** and an error inside JSON describing what had gone wrong.
-You can actually do it in two different ways - it's either write the code manually with these checks or modify the Swagger spec above so it would cover these cases.
+4) If the client provided a negative candyCount or wrong candyType (all five candy types are encoded by two letters, so it's one of "CE", "AA", "NT", "DE" or "YR", all other cases are considered non-valid) then the server respond with **HTTP 400** and an error inside JSON describing what had gone wrong.

-> **Hint:** all data from both client and server should be in JSON, so you can test your server like this, for example:
+> **Hint:** all data from both client and server should be in JSON, so you can test like this, for example:

 ```console
 $ curl -XPOST -H "Content-Type: application/json" -d '{"money": 20, "candyType": "AA", "candyCount": 1}' http://127.0.0.1:3333/buy_candy